jamesjahns/jamesjahns.github.io/README.md

-# jamesjahns.github.io
+# jamesjahns.github.io (also hosted at [harmonynotes.tk](harmonynotes.tk))

-GitHub Pages Website for harmonynotes.tk, a simple web app that allows users to upload PDFs of sheet music and highlight them for harmonic analysis.
+## GitHub Pages Website for harmonynotes.tk, a simple web app that allows users to upload PDFs of sheet music and highlight them for harmonic analysis.

 To try it for yourself, if you don't have a PDF handy, there is a "sample PDF" option after you click "upload PDF".